morganjwilliams/pyrolite/docs/source/dev/debugging.rst

 Followed the debugging guidelines, checked out some of the previous questions and still can't solve the issue?
 Think it's a bug or problem with pyrolite specifically?
-Some guidelines for reporting issues and bugs is given below.
+Some guidelines for reporting issues and bugs are given below.

 .. seealso::